google.com, pub-5218662799448683, DIRECT, f08c47fec0942fa0 BKLVR: 2020

 Alex's Chair - The Legacy of a Camp Interlaken Caretaker

-Interlaken was a rustic place in the 1970's.
-The beauty of the camp was in the setting and what it did rather than the facility.
-Camps have generally morphed into more sophisticated, resort- like facilities over the years.
-Back then, the camp season was 11 weeks: a week of training, nine weeks of campers, and a week of family camp.
-Ateret, our fierce leader and Camp Director, gave us the chance to make the season a bit longer by having us come up to help Alex, the caretaker, to get camp ready.
+Interlaken was a rustic place in the 1970s.
+Its beauty lay in the setting and the experience, not the facilities.
+Camps today have become more like resorts, but back then the season was simple: a week of training, nine weeks of campers, and a week of family camp.
+Ateret, our fierce leader and Camp Director, gave us the chance to make the season a little longer by having us come early to help Alex, the caretaker, get camp ready.

 Alex was a camp character and a legend.
-He wasn't like most of the adults we middle and upper middle class young people usually encountered.
-Alex retired from his factory job and took up caretaking as his retirement career.
-He was at camp for 5 months.
-Open, maintain, and close.
-At the end of his camp season, as he locked the gate for the final time, he would say, "She Sleeps."
-It really came across as "She sh-leeps" because of his northern Wisconsin brogue.
+He wasn’t like the adults we middle- and upper-middle-class college kids were used to.
+He’d retired from a factory job and taken up caretaking as his retirement career.
+He spent five months a year at camp — open, maintain, and close — and when he finally locked the gate at summer’s end, he’d say, “She sleeps.”
+Actually, it came out more like “She sh-leeps,” thanks to his thick northern Wisconsin brogue.

-Camp’s waste management system was centralized at the maintenance shack.
-If it didn’t burn in the incinerator, it would get tossed in the Maggot Mobile.
-The incinerator was nestled in the pines right next to the maintenance shack with the truck ready to take the non-burnables.
-Sometimes Alex, for fun, would toss some aerosol cans into the incinerator.
-It’d create a mini-explosion and would send flames out the back, the top and really blow through the short chimney.
+Camp’s waste management system revolved around the maintenance shack.
+If it didn’t burn in the incinerator, it went into the Maggot Mobile.
+The incinerator sat nestled in the pines beside the shack, with the truck parked nearby and ready to haul the non-burnables.
+Every so often, Alex would toss an aerosol can into the flames just for fun.
+The resulting explosion sent fire shooting out the back, top, and short chimney of the incinerator.
 It remains eternal proof of God’s presence that the camp never burned to the ground.

-The boss-lady, who would laugh when I called her "hard ass", let Alex know that we were to concentrate on building the tent platforms for K'far Noar, the newly developed teen village.
-When weather wasn't permitting, we were to repaint the windows in the Chadar (the dining room).
-The dining room had beautiful windows, most in the old simple style of multi-panes.
+The boss-lady — who would laugh when I called her “hard ass” — told Alex to have us focus on building the tent platforms for K’far Noar, the new teen village.
+When weather didn’t cooperate, we were to repaint the windows in the Chadar, the dining hall.
+The Chadar’s windows were beautiful: old-fashioned, multi-paned, and plentiful.

-Planning the day's tasks we'd stand in the garage listening to our leader.
-Every so often Alex, who must have been born with chewing tobacco in his mouth, would spit.
-He had a remarkable gift: he could spit around corners.
-We'd be at the open garage door in the front of the garage, and his tobacco spit would travel right around to the side of the garage -- swear to God.
-He was so good that his spit’s trajectory would miss the wood bin attached to the side of the building, every time.
-I still marvel at this gift
+As we planned the day’s tasks, we’d stand in the open doorway listening to his instructions.
+Every so often, Alex — who must have been born with chewing tobacco in his mouth — would spit.
+And he had a remarkable gift: he could spit around corners.
+Standing at the front of the garage, we’d watch in awe as his tobacco juice curved miraculously around to the side of the building.
+He never once hit the wood bin.
+I still marvel at that talent.

 Camp Interlaken JCC is the Resident Camp of the Jewish Center of Milwaukee.
 The camp first opened in 1966, having been purchased as a functioning camp.
 It is located in Eagle River Wisconsin.